pxmpkeen/holbertonschool-low_level_programming/hash_tables/README.md

-HASH TABLES
-#How are they working?
+Hash tables and How are they working?

 There is given two structures:
 The first one is hash table itself